Shock Waves (film): Plot

-A group of tourists are on a small de recreo boat.
+A group of tourists are on a small recreational boat.
 After trouble with the engine, the navigation system goes haywire when they encounter an unusual orange haze.
 They start sensing that something is wrong.
 Tourist Norman becomes particularly abrasive.
 At night, a hulking cargo ship appears and sideswipes their boat.
 The boat's captain sends up a flare, which lights up the sight of a huge, rotting vessel wrecked nearby.

 The next morning, everyone wakes to find the Captain missing.
 Realizing that the boat is taking on water, everyone evacuates in the lifeboat and makes for a nearby island.
 They see the huge wreck in the light of day; she appears to have been there for decades, stranded on the island's reef.
 The group finds the Captain's corpse, apparently drowned while he was trying to check the underside of the boat for damage.
 They explore the island and discover a rundown hotel.
 At first they think it is deserted, but eventually discover a reclusive old man living there.

 The man seems alarmed by their story, saying that there is no shipwreck on the island.
-He seems to recognize the name they say was the one they saw on the ship and goes down to the beach to personally investigate.
+He seems to recognize the name they say was the one they saw on the ship and goes down to the beach to investigate.
 Under the water, zombie-like men gather, walking from the wreck along the ocean floor to the island.
 As Dobbs, the boat's cook, gathers items to help prepare food, the zombies corner him in the water; before being killed, Dobbs falls in a cluster of sea urchins and is mangled.
 Tourist Rose discovers his body while swimming.
 As they pull the corpse to shore, the boat's first mate Keith finds a piece of torn uniform bearing the insignia of the Nazi SS in his hand.